Ravi5ingh/seattle-airbnb-analysis/docs/Readme.md

 All the features are positively correlated with price which means, as their value goes up, so does price.

 ### Data Preparation
-Following this insight, I did what appeared logic to me.
+Following this insight, I did what appeared logical to me.
 I tried to fit a simple model to this data so I could predict a property's price based on the 5 columns in the previous section.

 Data preparation in this case is straightforward.
 The first thing I did is put the price values into buckets.
 This makes sense given that the data clearly has a many-to-one relationship *(**eg.** multiple property prices for 3 bedrooms)*.
 I experimented with different bucket sizes before settling on 50.
 The next step is to pick out the columns and normalize them.
 I did this and created a new csv called 'pricing_model_train.csv'